305-743-2444 (Marathon) • 305-872-9863 (Big Pine Key) • 305-296-3823 (Key West)

 The beautiful Florida Keys are facing a significant threat from an invasive species: the lionfish.
-Native to the Indo-Pacific region, these venomous fish have been introduced to the Atlantic Ocean, wreaking havoc on local marine ecosystems.
-This post will discuss everything you need to know about lionfish including why they are invasive, what we can do to stop lionfish, lionfish facts and more.
+A lionfish is a striking, venomous reef fish native to the Indo-Pacific, easily recognized by its bold red-and-white stripes and fan of spiny fins.
+Since being introduced to the Atlantic Ocean, these predators have been wreaking havoc on local marine ecosystems, including the reefs we dive every day out of Marathon.
+This post covers everything you need to know about lionfish, including why they are invasive, how they got here, key lionfish facts, and what we can all do to stop them.

 Why Are Lionfish Invasive?